Neale Mahoney

-Neale Mahoney (born 1982) is a Professor of Economics at Stanford University and the inaugural George P. Shultz Fellow at the Stanford Institute for Economic Policy Research.
+Neale Mahoney (born 1982) is a professor of economics at Stanford University, California, United States, and the inaugural George P. Shultz Fellow at the Stanford Institute for Economic Policy Research.
 He is also a Research Associate at the National Bureau of Economic Research.
-In June 2022, Mahoney joined the Biden Administration's National Economic Council team as a Special Policy Advisor for Economic Policy.
+In 2022-2023, Mahoney served in the Biden Administration's National Economic Council as a Special Policy Advisor for Economic Policy.

 Education and career

 Mahoney earned a Bachelor of Science from Brown University in applied mathematics-economics in 2005, where he received the Samuel C. Lamport Prize for the best undergraduate thesis in economics.
 He completed a Master of Arts and Ph.D. in economics at Stanford University in 2011, where he was a George P. Shultz Scholar and Ric Weiland Fellow.

 In college, Mahoney played for the Brown Men's Ultimate team, winning a National Championship in 2005.
 He coached the Stanford Men's Ultimate team to a quarter-final appearance in the 2011 National Championships.

 Mahoney was an Robert Wood Johnson Foundation Scholar in Health Policy Research at Harvard in 2011-2012 and taught at the University of Chicago Booth School of Business from 2013 to 2020, where he was the David G. Booth Faculty Fellow.
-He joined Stanford in 2020 as Professor of Economics.
+He joined Stanford in 2020 as professor of economics.